 Fraud (per Michigan Medicaid): Michigan law permits a finding of Medicaid fraud based upon “constructive knowledge.”
 This means that if the course of conduct “reflects a systematic or persistent tendency to cause inaccuracies” then it may be fraud, rather than simply a good faith error or mistake.

 Waste: means overutilization of services, or other practices that result in unnecessary costs.
-Generally not considered caused by criminally negligent actions but rather the misuse of resources.
+Generally, not considered caused by criminally negligent actions but rather the misuse of resources.

 Reporting Violations